 The income of the parties can be a vital issue in a divorce or family law matter involving spousal maintenance or child support.
 To determine spousal maintenance or child support awards, the laws in each state can vary significantly.
-However, a critical factor is most states is the income of the parties.
+However, a critical factor in most states is the income of the parties.

-In some cases, one party might allege that the other party could: (a) find a job, if they are unemployed, if they put forth good faith efforts at finding employment; or (b) find a better paying job, if they have one already, if they attempted to do so.
+In some cases, one party might allege that the other party could: (a) find a job, if they are unemployed, if they put forth good faith efforts at finding employment; or (b) find a better paying job, if they have one already if they attempted to do so.
 If a court believes that a party who is unemployed could become employed if they tried, or that a party is underemployed, a court can impute income to that party for purposes of calculating child support and/or maintenance.

 However, without the testimony of a vocational expert, or other credible evidence, imputation is tough to justify.
 A court cannot just speculate or guess as to the income a party could make.
 That’s where a vocational examination can be useful.

-As experts in the employment field, a vocational expert can look at the job market and testify to what a given field is paying from a high-end, low-end and in the middle.
+As experts in the employment field, a vocational expert can look at the job market and testify to what a given field is paying from a high-end, low-end, and in the middle.
 A vocational expert, in many instances, will also contact potential employers to see if an employer would be interested in hiring a party based on their qualifications.
 If potential employers indicate an interest, this is denoted as a positive lead.
 A vocational expert might then put forth a range of potential pay based on positive job leads available in the market.

 This is why the testimony of a vocational expert can often be important in many child support and spousal maintenance cases.
-This can be especially true in cases where one party has the education and skills to become gainfully employed, but for whatever reason they are not employed at a wage commensurate with their skills, education and abilities.
+This can be especially true in cases where one party has the education and skills to become gainfully employed, but for whatever reason, they are not employed at a wage commensurate with their skills, education, and abilities.

-If you are going through a child support or spousal support matter and need help, Stange Law Firm, PC can help.
+If you are going through child support or spousal support matter and need help, Stange Law Firm, PC can help.
 You can call at 314-963-4700 or contact us at St. Louis Support Attorneys in Missouri and Illinois.